ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 }
 ```

-Depending on the Oauth version, you will get a different Principal
+Depending on the OAuth version, you will get a different Principal

 ```kotlin
 sealed class OAuthAccessTokenResponse : Principal {